-This draft Municipal Service Review was prepared by Fresno LAFCo staff using budgetary and District operational information provided by the County of Fresno Department of Public Works and Planning.
-Responsibility for any errors related to the District's budget or scope of operations rests with those who provided information for the report.
+This draft Municipal Service Review was prepared by Fresno LAFCo staff using information provided by the County of Fresno Department of Public Works and Planning.
+Responsibility for any errors or omissions rests with those who provided information for the report.